CountESS-Project/CountESS/docs/getting-started/index.md

 Load this example with `countess_gui example_3.ini`.

 Working with long sequences is a bit unwieldy: it'd be handy to be able to process these in a more compact format.
-The "Variant Translator" plugin lets us compare a sequence to a reference sequence and extract DNA and Protein variants in [HGVS](https://hgvs-nomenclature.org/stable/) format.
+The [Variant Translator](../included-plugins/#variant-caller) plugin lets us compare a sequence to a reference sequence and extract DNA and Protein variants in [HGVS](https://hgvs-nomenclature.org/stable/) format.